 Ismar Gomes - Biography

-Award winning cellist, Ismar Gomes, performs throughout the US and Europe as soloist, recitalist and chamber musician.
-Hailed for his “impressive virtuosity, energy, and a handsome tonal range” (Berkshire Review), Mr. Gomes has established himself as a captivating young artist with a commanding voice and a growing reputation for delivering exciting concerts wherever he performs.
+Award winning cellist, Ismar Gomes, performs across the US and Europe as soloist, recitalist and chamber musician.
+Hailed for his “impressive virtuosity, energy, and a handsome tonal range” (Berkshire Review), Mr. Gomes has established himself as a captivating young artist with a commanding voice and a growing reputation for delivering exciting performances and innovative programming.

 Mr. Gomes attended the Peabody Conservatory where he studied with Alison Wells and Amit Peled.
 Prior to his time at Peabody, Mr. Gomes was a student of Marc Johnson, long time cellist of the Vermeer Quartet.
-Further studies were undertaken with Clive Greensmith and most recently, Colin Carr under whose tutelage Mr. Gomes is pursuing Doctoral studies at Stony Brook University.
+Further studies were undertaken with Clive Greensmith and most recently with Colin Carr.
 Mr. Gomes has appeared in Masterclasses for eminent cellists including Steven Doane, Janos Starker and Steven Isserlis, in addition to being mentored in chamber music by members of the Vermeer, Jerusalem, Brentano, Juilliard, Tokyo and Emerson String Quartets.

 Mr. Gomes performs on a Gand Freres cello made in Paris, 1852.